kbdp1305/Fall-Detection-Using-Ensemble-Machine-Learning-Models/README.md

 ---

 ### 🧩 2️⃣ Feature Integration
-Each frame is processed into three feature groups – pose, visual, and geometric – then merged using the **Trial-Channel Double Attention (TriDA)** block
+Each frame is processed into three feature groups – pose, visual, and geometric – then merged using the **Trial-Channel Double Attention (TriDA)** block.
 The output is a unified representation fed to an ensemble of classifiers to predict fall vs non-fall events robustly under class imbalance conditions.

 ---